 How to Have the Best Time at Dining on the Dam

 My husband and I got the opportunity to attend one of the hottest events of the season, maybe of the year.
 Some of the reasons it was so unique was because of the location, it’s exclusivity and it was a first time event!
-We had such a great time that I want to share some of our experience with others.
+We had such a great time that I wanted to share some of our experience so others might want to attend next year!
 Here are my tips on how to have the best time at Dining on the Dam.

 This post is sponsored by the Lexington Chamber of Commerce.
 All opinions are my own and based on my own experience.
 Thank you for supporting the communities that support this blog.